firesidefiction/firesidefiction.github.io/_drafts/FQ-2019-Q4-OCT/2019-11-19-the-boy-on-the-roof.md

 The boy pulled his knees up to his chest — hiding his lover’s heart—and tipped his face toward the glaring blue sky.
 Swifts were chittering and diving overhead, dipping in and out of the town hall’s belfry.

 “They told me I gotta marry the clouds.
-Be a husband to them, you know, so then ...”
+Be a husband to them, you know, so then....”
 Words gave way to awkward laughter.
 Poor kid.
 It’s not the sort of thing it’s easy to talk about with someone your mother’s age.
 But he didn’t need to say any more.
 I knew only too well what came next.

 “So then they birth a little rain for the town — is that the idea?”
 I asked.